 Legume-based pastas have been popping up in regular grocery stores all over Copenhagen lately, and I am loving them!
 They are made from just legumes (red lentils, green peas, adzuki beans etc.), they cook in about 6 minutes and contain unbelievably high amounts of protein and fiber, thanks to the only ingredient being, well, legumes.
+If you’d like to try your hand at making fresh legume pasta, check out my class on Grow!
 Although I have some “rules” in my diet which exclude most things that I couldn’t recreate in my own kitchen, these pastas are a serious life-saver when I don’t have a ton of time to make dinner, and a seriously great alternative to wheat pasta.
 I will compromise a little when my sanity is on the line, won’t you?

-The brilliance of this dish, besides the fact that it is so fast to make, is that it’s cooked in just one pot!
-Although it differs from the one-pot pastas I’ve seen online where everything is cooked together from the beginning, my version requires a little bit of timing on your part, adding the asparagus and peas about three minutes before the pasta is cooked.
-Theoretically, you could toss everything together in the same pot from the get-go, but this produces overcooked veggies, and no one really digs that.
+The brilliance of this dish (besides the fact that it is so fast to make) is that it’s uses just one pot!
+Although it differs from the one-pot pastas I’ve seen online where everything is cooked together from the beginning, my version requires a little bit of timing on your part.
+You could toss everything together in the same pot from the get-go, but this produces overcooked veggies, and no one really digs that.
+Instead, I adding the asparagus and peas about three minutes before the pasta is cooked.

 You can use any legume-based pasta you like this, in any shape that appeals to you.
-And, you can really pick any seasonal veggies that cook in the same amount of time or slightly less than the pasta.
+You can pick any seasonal veggies that cook in the same amount of time or slightly less than the pasta.
 It’s great with broccoli, sweet potato, green beans, zucchini or snap peas.
-I even enjoy this dish cold – so it’s the perfect make-and-take meal for a picnic dinner.
+I even enjoy the Sanity-Saving One Pot Pasta cold – so it’s the perfect make-and-take meal for a picnic dinner.

 If you are not vegan, this is delicious with some grated Pecorino Romano grated in, or crumbled feta.